- AI

 Highly customizable tools

 If your AI tool is designed to evolve alongside your business, it will require a higher degree of customization.
 This includes features like modular architecture, integration flexibility, and scalability to accommodate new use cases or growing data demands.
+Naturally, a higher degree of adaptability means a higher AI development cost upfront, although it pays off long-term.

 Example: A predictive analytics tool for manufacturing that integrates seamlessly with supply chain systems and can adapt to real-time data streams.
+These scalable systems come with a higher AI cost due to continuous adaptation and maintenance.

 Cost implication: Greater customization requires additional development time, advanced engineering expertise, and robust testing to ensure flexibility and scalability.